fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

         channelConfiguration2.initializeAndStart(connectionFactory2);
 ```

 We already implemented the two Applications.
 Remember both Applications extend AbstractApplication and handle incoming messages differently.
-In the following listing the two applications get initialized.
+In the following code the two applications get initialized.
 Remember further that both applications maintain their simulated BACnet devices in lists.
-We use these lists to iterate over all simulated BACnet devices each Application and register the devices into the corresponding ASE.
+We use these lists to iterate over all simulated BACnet devices of both applications and register the devices into the corresponding ASE.

 ```java
           /*